-Drone-based 3Dsurvey Map for building a Sewerage System
+Drone-based 3Dsurvey Map for building a Sewage System

 Most surveyors combine their work routine between the terrain and the office work.
 Often, the result of such work is a survey map.
 3Dsurvey software was developed by surveyors for surveyors, who realised that the work process could be done much faster with a new technology.